aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/numberstyle/_index.md

 public class NumberStyle
 ```

-A utility class providing constants.
 Specifies the number style for a list, footnotes and endnotes, page numbers.
 ## Fields

 | Field | Description |